Violation of Probation

 - Participating in rehabilitation programs

-- Submitting to chemical dependency tests
+- Submitting to tests for drugs and alcohol

 - Performing community service